privacy-ethereum/maci/threat-model/THREAT_MODEL.md

 ### System Overview

-The MACI protocol enables **collusion-resistant voting and funding** through zero-knowledge proofs and controlled decryption by a coordinator.
+The MACI protocol enables **collusion-resistant and private voting** through zero-knowledge proofs and controlled decryption by a coordinator.
+This voting protocol can be use for governance (e.g. DAOs) or funding (e.g. Gitcoin rounds)

 For a detailed end-to-end description of message flow, proof generation, and poll lifecycle, see
 [`threat-model/SYSTEM_SPECIFICATION.md`](../threat-model/SYSTEM_SPECIFICATION.md) and [`threat-model/sequences.md`](../threat-model/sequences.md).